DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/column-visibility.md

 # React Grid - Controlling Column Visibility

-A Grid component with the [TableColumnVisibility](../reference/table-column-visibility.md) and [ColumnChooser](../reference/column-chooser.md) plugins provides a capability to hide or show table columns at runtime.
+The Grid component with the [TableColumnVisibility](../reference/table-column-visibility.md) and [ColumnChooser](../reference/column-chooser.md) plugins provides the capability to hide or show table columns at runtime.

 ## Related Plugins